Pacification of Ghent: Aftermath

 Sketch depicting the historical procession in honour of the Pacification of Ghent.

 The problem with the Pacification was that the provinces agreed on little, other than the need to confront the marauding mutineers.
 Once that problem had been solved by the withdrawal of the Spanish tercios to Italy in April 1577, the provinces started to diverge again.

 Don Juan signed the Pacification on 12 February 1577, thereby apparently giving royal assent to it.
 He took care, however, to stress the clauses about maintaining the Catholic religion outside the provinces of Holland and Zeeland.
 The States General then accepted him as the legitimate governor-general and even agreed to pay the arrears of the royal troops, the refusal of which had arguably been the cause of the problems with the mutineers.
 This agreement was enshrined in the Edict of 1577.

 However, the Edict of 1577 seemed to provide for a return to the status quo ante in which the States General would not be permanently in session.
 Holland and Zeeland protested against this arrangement and refused to submit to it.
 Neither would they give up the fortresses they had occupied, as provided for in the Pacification.
 The relations between the new governor-general and the States General also soon deteriorated.
 The States-General even appointed its own governor-general, the Archduke Matthias.

 In 1579, Alessandro Farnese became the royalist governor-general.
 He immediately offered to return to the southern Catholic nobles their original privileges.
 With the Spanish army under control and their local liberties returned, the Walloon nobles and southern provinces no longer had any reason to rebel.
 However, the northern, Calvinist-controlled provinces were as unwilling to give up the practice of their religion as Philip II had agreed.
 The French-speaking provinces thereby concluded the Union of Arras, prompting the northern provinces to answer with their own Union of Utrecht.
-These two agreements produced a split between Habsburg Netherlands, never to be reconciled.
+These two agreements produced a split in the Habsburg Netherlands, never to be reconciled.
+The legacy of this is the two current kingdoms of Belgium and the Netherlands.